-A survey of management application of mathematics and statistics.
-Use of computer software to aid mathematical calculation is an important part of this course (students cannot receive credit for both CS 326 and CS 426).
+A survey of management applications of mathematics and statistics.
+Use of computer software to aid mathematical calculation is an important part of this course.
 Offered on demand.

 CS 453, 456.
 Internship

 Prerequisites: 12 credit hours of CS courses

 Internships in local businesses where the student works part-time during a regular semester, or full-time during the summer at a job with significant involvement with computer systems (beyond data entry).
 Offered on demand.